ibm-granite-community/granite-code-cookbook/README.md

 The "Recipes" in the Granite Code Cookbook showcase the capabilities of the IBM Granite Code models.

-If you are interested in joining our community, please [join us on Discord](https://discord.gg/PeThSs7A).

 ## Recipes

 ### IDE Assistants